PgBiel/elembic/src/types/custom.typ

   let fields-hint = if type(fields) == dictionary { "\n  hint: check if you didn't forget to add a trailing comma for a single field: write 'fields: (field,)', not 'fields: (field)'" } else { "" }
   let casts-hint = if type(casts) == dictionary { "\n  hint: check if you didn't forget to add a trailing comma for a single cast: write 'casts: ((from: ..., with: ...),)', not 'casts: ((from: ..., with: ...))'" } else { "" }
-  assert(type(fields) == array, message: "types.declare: please specify an array of fields, creating each field with the 'field' function." + fields-hint) assert(prefix != none, message: "types.declare: please specify a 'prefix: ...' for your type, to distinguish it from types with the same name.
-If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "types.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(parse-args == auto or type(parse-args) == function, message: "types.declare: 'parse-args' must be either 'auto' (use built-in parser) or a function (default arg parser, fields: dictionary, typecheck: bool) => (user arguments, include-required: true) => dictionary with parsed fields.") assert(type(typecheck) == bool, message: "types.declare: the 'typecheck' argument must be a boolean (true to enable typechecking in the constructor, false to disable).") assert(type(allow-unknown-fields) == bool, message: "types.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(construct == none or type(construct) == function, message: "types.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(default == none or type(default) == function, message: "types.declare: 'default' must be none or a function receiving the constructor and returning the default.") assert(scope == none or type(scope) in (dictionary, module), message: "types.declare: 'scope' must be either 'none', a dictionary or a module") assert(
+  assert(type(fields) == array, message: "elembic: types.declare: please specify an array of fields, creating each field with the 'field' function." + fields-hint) assert(prefix != none, message: "elembic: types.declare: please specify a 'prefix: ...' for your type, to distinguish it from types with the same name.
+If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "elembic: types.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(parse-args == auto or type(parse-args) == function, message: "elembic: types.declare: 'parse-args' must be either 'auto' (use built-in parser) or a function (default arg parser, fields: dictionary, typecheck: bool) => (user arguments, include-required: true) => dictionary with parsed fields.") assert(type(typecheck) == bool, message: "elembic: types.declare: the 'typecheck' argument must be a boolean (true to enable typechecking in the constructor, false to disable).") assert(type(allow-unknown-fields) == bool, message: "elembic: types.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(construct == none or type(construct) == function, message: "elembic: types.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(default == none or type(default) == function, message: "elembic: types.declare: 'default' must be none or a function receiving the constructor and returning the default.") assert(scope == none or type(scope) in (dictionary, module), message: "elembic: types.declare: 'scope' must be either 'none', a dictionary or a module") assert(
     casts == none
     or type(casts) == array and casts.all(